Becoming a Manager with Girl Guides

 • Connecting with the world to be active citizens, get our hands dirty, enjoy the outdoors, get involved in our community, speak out for change, pay attention to the wider world

-• Learning is experiential and connected to others with a goal of making the world a better place.
+• Learning is experiential and connected to others with the goal of making the world a better place.

 (Verhoeven, 2014)